olebach/SAS-Log-Parser/README.md

 run;
 ```

 This log will contain information about input and output tables, process execution times and the use of macro symbols in the SAS code.
-An example of a sample code as well as the resulting log is availiable is includer in this repository.
+An example of a sample code as well as the resulting log is availiable in this repository.

 ### 2. Jupyter notebook